This is a review of the Best 4 Person tents on the market today, as well as the best 4 person tent with screen room.

 It was extremely difficult to place these in any particular order as there are all, in their own rights fantastic 4 person tents.
 I think I have done a good job though placing them in this order.
 Just know whichever you decide upon, you are buying a great tent which should last many seasons.

 P.S.
-Think you might require a larger tent?
-Why not head over HERE and read our top 5 picks of the best 6-Person Tents.
+Think you might need a larger tent?
+Check out our review of the 5 Best 6-Person Tents..